A7R7/A7R7.github.io/content/posts/hyprland-configuration/index.md

   shadow_range = 4
   shadow_render_power = 3
   col.shadow = rgba(1a1a1aee)
- #    blur = false
+ # blur = false; # deprecated
   blur {
-    enabled = false #enable kawase window background blur bool true size = 8 #blur size (distance) int 8 passes = 1 #the amount of passes to perform int 1 ignore_opacity = false #make the blur layer ignore the opacity of the window bool false new_optimizations = true #whether to enable further optimizations to the blur.
-Recommended to leave on, as it will massively improve performance. bool true xray = true #if enabled, floating windows will ignore tiled windows in their blur.
-Only available if blur_new_optimizations is true.
-Will reduce overhead on floating blur significantly. bool false noise = 0.0117 #how much noise to apply.
-0.0 - 1.0 float 0.0117 contrast = 0.8916 #contrast modulation for blur.
-0.0 - 2.0 float 0.8916 brightness = 0.8172 #brightness modulation for blur.
-0.0 - 2.0 float 0.8172 }
+    # enable kawase window background blur. default true
+    enabled = false
+    # blur size (distance). default 8
+    size = 8
+    # the amount of passes to perform. default 1
+    passes = 1
+    # make the blur layer ignore the opacity of the window.
+    # default false
+    ignore_opacity = false
+    # whether to enable further optimizations to the blur.
+    # massively improve performance. default true
+    new_optimizations = true
+    # make floating windows ignore tiled windows in their blur.
+    # Only available if blur_new_optimizations is true.
+    # Will reduce overhead on loating blur significantly.
+    xray = true
+    # how much noise to apply.
+0.0 - 1.0. default 0.0117
+    noise = 0.0117
+    # contrast modulation for blur.
+0.0 - 2.0. default 0.8916
+    contrast = 0.8916
+    # brightness  modulation for blur.
+0.0 - 2.0. default 0.8172
+    brightness = 0.8172
+   }
  }
 ```